sfontfreda/helper-api/README.md

 # Beanstalkd API Helper

-This project contains an API developed in NodeJS that allows to keep track of taks saved in a database.
+This project contains an API developed in NodeJS that allows keeping track of taks saved in a database.

+The following information is also explained in a video guide: https://www.youtube.com/watch?v=EetpCcN1qmo

 The entire application is contained within the `src` folder.